kosl/ihipp-examples/docs/week5.md

 - `target`
 - `teams`

 By defining a `target` construct, a new target task is generated.
 When the latter starts, the enclosed target region is executed by an initial thread running sequentially on a target device if it's available and supported.
 If not, all target regions associated with the device are executed on the host.
-The `teams` construct generates a league of thread teams where the master thread of each team executes the region sequentially, as shown on the picture below (source: OpenMP Accelerator Model, IWOMP 2016).
+The `teams` construct generates a league of thread teams where the master thread of each team executes the region sequentially, as shown on the image below.

 ![](https://raw.githubusercontent.com/kosl/ihipp-examples/master/docs/images/OpenMP_execution_model.png)
+**Source of image: OpenMP Accelerator Model, IWOMP 2016**

 Some important OpenMP 4.x device constructs are listed in the following table: